 When we provide services, we want to make them easy, useful and reliable.

 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your computer or mobile phone.
 These include small files known as cookies.
-These cookies allow us to distinguish you from other users of the website which helps us to provide you with a good experience when you browse our website and also allows us to improve our website.
+These cookies allow us to distinguish you from other users and helps us provide you with a good experience and improve our website.

 This information is used to improve services.
 For example: